ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows-new.md

 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/apache11.png" alt="" style=" width:500px ; height:300px ">

-You will come across a **could not bind to address** error if another service is already running on Apache’s default port (80).
+You will come across a <b>could not bind to address</b> error if another service is already running on Apache’s default port (80).

 Therefore, check that you don’t currently have an IIS (Internet Information Services) server already running.